 The stunning Bahamas are an enticing archipelago just a short hop from Florida or the continental USA, with the islands offering something for everyone.
-From buzzing Nassau, to the sleepy and sparsely populated Out Islands, however long you’re planning to visit, you’ll be able to enjoy sailing in the Bahamas for just a few hours, or leisurely days.
-Visitors flock to this year-round vacation destination for the great weather, world class scuba diving and snorkelling and some of the most perfect beaches you’re likely to see anywhere.
+From buzzing Nassau, to the sleepy and sparsely populated Out Islands, however long you’re planning to visit, you’ll be able to enjoy One of Sailo's Bahamas sailing charters for just a few hours, or leisurely days.
+Visitors flock to this year-round vacation destination for the great weather, world class scuba diving and snorkeling and some of the most perfect beaches you’re likely to see anywhere.

 What to do in the Bahamas

 If you’re looking for a picture postcard tropical paradise then the Bahamas easily fits the bill.
 Of course lazing on a sunkissed beach is the first thing that comes to mind, but the islands are packed full of exciting and unique things to do.
 Many come for the world class beach resorts such as Atlantis on Paradise Island, or even to play a few rounds of golf on one of the many courses in the Abacos, Great Bahama Island or Nassau.

 You’ll also be able to swim with dolphins, or, perhaps more unusually, enjoy swimming with pigs on Big Major’s Cay in the Exuma Islands.
 And of course, there is a whole world of incredible snorkeling and scuba diving to be discovered from the comfort of one of our private Bahamas sailing charters.
 If you’re the active type, you’ll be able to go kayaking, paddle boarding or even surfing in some parts of the islands.